yefengjie/yefengjie.github.io/_posts/2018-11-30-ai_reinforcement_learning_notes.md

 - Read the most famous [blog post](http://karpathy.github.io/2016/05/31/rl/) on policy gradient methods.
 - Implement a policy gradient method to win at Pong in this [Medium post](https://medium.com/@dhruvp/how-to-write-a-neural-network-to-play-pong-from-scratch-956b57d4f6e0).
 - Learn more about [evolution strategies](https://blog.openai.com/evolution-strategies/) from OpenAI.
+### Value-based Methods vs Policy-based Methods
+- With value-based methods, the agent uses its experience with the environment to maintain an estimate of the optimal action-value function.
+The optimal policy is then obtained from the optimal action-value function estimate.
+- Policy-based methods directly learn the optimal policy, without having to maintain a separate value function estimate.
+### Policy Function Approximation
+- In deep reinforcement learning, it is common to represent the policy with a neural network.
+    - This network takes the environment state as input.
+    - If the environment has discrete actions, the output layer has a node for each possible action and contains the probability that the agent should select each possible action.
+- The weights in this neural network are initially set to random values.
+Then, the agent updates the weights as it interacts with (and learns more about) the environment.
+### More on the Policy
+- Policy-based methods can learn either stochastic or deterministic policies, and they can be used to solve environments with either finite or continuous action spaces.
+### Hill Climbing
+- Hill climbing is an iterative algorithm that can be used to find the weights \thetaθ for an optimal policy.
+- At each iteration,
+    - We slightly perturb the values of the current best estimate for the weights \theta_{best}θ best, to yield a new set of weights.
+    - These new weights are then used to collect an episode.
+If the new weights \theta_{new}θ new resulted in higher return than the old weights, then we set \theta_{best} \leftarrow \theta_{new}θ best ←θ new.
+### Beyond Hill Climbing
+- Steepest ascent hill climbing is a variation of hill climbing that chooses a small number of neighboring policies at each iteration and chooses the best among them.
+- Simulated annealing uses a pre-defined schedule to control how the policy space is explored, and gradually reduces the search radius as we get closer to the optimal solution.
+- Adaptive noise scaling decreases the search radius with each iteration when a new best policy is found, and otherwise increases the search radius.
+### More Black-Box Optimization
+- The cross-entropy method iteratively suggests a small number of neighboring policies, and uses a small percentage of the best performing policies to calculate a new estimate.
+- The evolution strategies technique considers the return corresponding to each candidate policy.
+The policy estimate at the next iteration is a weighted sum of all of the candidate policies, where policies that got higher return are given higher weight.
+### Why Policy-Based Methods?
+There are three reasons why we consider policy-based methods:
+- Simplicity: Policy-based methods directly get to the problem at hand (estimating the optimal policy), without having to store a bunch of additional data (i.e., the action values) that may not be useful.
+- Stochastic policies: Unlike value-based methods, policy-based methods can learn true stochastic policies.
+- Continuous action spaces: Policy-based methods are well-suited for continuous action spaces.
+### Policy Gradient Methods Why We use Trajectories?
+You may be wondering: why are we using trajectories instead of episodes?
+The answer is that maximizing expected return over trajectories (instead of episodes) lets us search for optimal policies for both episodic and continuing tasks!

+That said, for many episodic tasks, it often makes sense to just use the full episode.
+In particular, for the case of the video game example described in the lessons, reward is only delivered at the end of the episode.
+In this case, in order to estimate the expected return, the trajectory should correspond to the full episode; otherwise, we don't have enough reward information to meaningfully estimate the expected return.